evanx/mpush-redis/README.md

 ### Message tracking for timeouts and retries

+We provide optional components to monitor:
+- timeouts, for metrics and retries
+- expiry, for garbage-collection

 A similar mechanism as that described above for tracking services, is used for tracking messages, as follows:
 - `incr :message:id` to obtain a sequential unique message `$id`
 - `exists :message:$id` to check that the message key does not exist.